janoside/btc-rpc-explorer/README.md

 1. `docker build -t btc-rpc-explorer .`
 2. `docker run -p 3002:3002 -it btc-rpc-explorer`

+## Reverse proxy with HTTPS

+See [instructions here](docs/nginx-reverse-proxy.md) for using nginx+certbot (letsencrypt) for an HTTPS-accessible, reverse-proxied site.

 # Support

 If you get value from this project, please consider supporting my continued work with a donation.
 Any and all donations are truly appreciated.